Vrdondeti/data-science-projects/README.md

 - **childcare-affordability/**
   Data storytelling and geographic visualization using the NDCP dataset.

-- **covid-rag-question-answering/**
-  A Retrieval-Augmented Generation system using LangChain and GPT-4 for answering questions on COVID-19 in the U.S.

 - **customer-churn-prediction/**
   Predictive modeling of telecom customer churn and analysis of retention strategies.